FAQs on the OeNB’s financial statements

 The OeNB generates income from various sources, including in particular interest received from loans to commercial banks and interest income on bonds purchased under the asset purchase programs of the ECB.
 Amid rising interest rates, the OeNB would face a loss when its expenses for remunerating deposits from commercial banks exceed the interest income it is able to generate with its portfolios of fixed-income, low-yield assets.
 This results in an asset liability mismatch.

-To ease the risk of deflation stemming from global financial crises and from the COVID-19 pandemic, central banks across the world, including the ECB and the Eurosystem national central banks, purchased fixed-income, low-yield private and public sector bonds with long maturities.
+To ease the risk of deflation stemming from global financial crises, central banks across the world, including the ECB and the Eurosystem national central banks, purchased fixed-income, low-yield private and public sector bonds with long maturities.
 The goal was to drive down market interest rates.

 Supply shortages and bottlenecks due to the pandemic and Russia’s war of aggression against Ukraine caused inflation to go up markedly.
 By raising the key interest rates, the ECB aims to bring inflation down to its 2% target over the medium term.
 Amid higher market interest rates, the OeNB must pay higher interest on bank deposits and therefore its interest expense goes up.
 As a result, the OeNB’s profit shrinks and may, temporarily, also turn into a loss.
 Rising income on the OeNB’s bond and other asset portfolios as well as loans may again offset such losses.
 Losses will moreover shrink once the OeNB reduces its balance sheet assets and its holdings of bank deposits diminish.